Andover and the Military

 Andover magazine Remembers WWII

-In recognition of the 70th anniversary of Pearl Harbor, this special issue of Andover, the magazine tells the personal stories of PA alums who served in WWII.
+In recognition of the 70th anniversary of Pearl Harbor, the fall 2011 issue of Andover magazine shares compelling personal stories of alumni who served in WWII.

 [footnote]